 The University of Surrey’s new School of Veterinary Medicine has been officially opened by Her Majesty The Queen, accompanied by His Royal Highness The Duke of Edinburgh.

 Royal Vet School tour

-As part of the official opening, Her Majesty and His Royal Highness toured the £45 million School and visited the Large Animal Clinical Skills Building, where they met students undertaking equine examinations and working with livestock.
-The Royal Party also viewed a demonstration in the Biomechanics Laboratory, where they met Professor Noel Fitzpatrick, the “Supervet”, and dogs that have benefitted from prosthetic limb surgery.
+As part of the official opening, Her Majesty and His Royal Highness toured the £45 million School of Veterinary Medicine and visited the Large Animal Clinical Skills Building, where they met students undertaking equine examinations and working with livestock.
+The Royal Party also viewed a demonstration in the Biomechanics Laboratory, where they met Professor Noel Fitzpatrick, the “Supervet”, and dogs that have benefited from prosthetic limb surgery.
 Finally, they observed teaching sessions in the Clinical Skills Laboratory, where they met staff and students undertaking clinical skills training.
-View photos of the new School buildings.

 Partners in education